KDE/documentation-docs-kdenlive-org/glossary.rst

    Gamma Correction
       A description of the relationship between a color value and its brightness on a particular device.
 Hence Gamma Correction is the nonlinear operation for encoding and decoding :term:`luminance` in video or digital images to adjust color tones to how humans see them.

-   Guide
-      Static markings in the :term:`timeline` that do not necessarily move with clips.
-Not to be confused with :term:`markers`.
-Can be used to define regions for rendering and exported to provide chapters for YouTube videos.
-See :ref:`guides`.

    Hamburger Menu
    Sandwich Menu
       A way to reduce clutter and save screen real estate.
 Looks like this |application-menu|.
 Replaces the Kdenlive menu bar.
 Can be expanded with :kbd:`Ctrl+M`.